embeddedinn/embeddedinn.github.io/_posts/2020-02-13-Setting-up-a-github-actions-CI-system-for-embedded-systems.md

 ```

 This will compile your project using the newly installed toolchain.
-If you dont want to do this step manually, the easiest is to execute the tool in the followig path.
-This will regeenrate all the makefiles for you just as if you opened the project in the IDE.
+If you don't want to do this step manually, the easiest is to execute the tool in the following path.
+This will re-generate all the Makefiles for you just as if you opened the project in the IDE.

 ```
 /opt/microchip/mplabx/v5.30/mplab_platform/bin/prjMakefilesGenerator.sh <proj.X>